Laura de Santillana: Early life and education

-De Santillana was the granddaughter of Paolo Venini, founder of the Venini glassworks, and daughter of Anna Venini and architect Ludovico Diaz de Santillana, who succeeded Paolo Venini as artistic director of the family company after Venini’s passing in 1959.
-Raised in the historically significant glassmaking environment of Murano, de Santillana, along with her brother Alessandro Diaz de Santillana, developed a profound connection to glass craftsmanship from an early age.
-Her family's artistic legacy significantly influenced her intellectual and creative development, as she often acknowledged the pivotal roles played by her grandfather Giorgio de Santillana and her father Ludovico.
+De Santillana was the granddaughter of Paolo Venini, founder of the Venini glassworks, and daughter of Anna Venini and architect Ludovico Diaz de Santillana.
+Her family's artistic legacy significantly influenced her intellectual and creative development and she often acknowledged the pivotal roles played by her grandfather Giorgio de Santillana and her father Ludovico.

 In 1975, she moved to New York, attending evening classes at the School of Visual Arts under Milton Glaser and working as a graphic designer at Massimo Vignelli’s studio, Vignelli Associates.
 There, she developed her meticulous approach, handling photography publications and co-creating Venini’s visual identity with Massimo Vignelli (1982-1983).
-Upon returning to Italy after her New York experience, she briefly continued her graphic design career before deciding to rejoin her family’s glass business.

 Artistic career

 Design experience

-From 1975 to 1985, de Santillana collaborated closely with Venini, designing vases, glassware, and lighting, mastering traditional Murano glass techniques, teamwork, and production processes.
+From 1975 to 1985, de Santillana collaborated closely with Venini, designing vases, glassware, and lighting while mastering traditional Murano glass techniques, teamwork, and production processes.
 Early on, she adopted traditional glassmaking techniques with unconventional colors, notably producing murrine glass plates such as "Piatto Numeri" and "Le Quattro Stagioni."
 These early works were featured in the Corning Museum of Glass exhibition "New Glass: A Worldwide Survey" (1979).
 Her talent received international recognition with awards such as the Zweiter Coburger Glaspreis from the Coburg Museum.

 During her tenure at Venini, she served as Ludovico’s right-hand collaborator, managing commercial projects and private commissions, reorganizing the company archives alongside her brother, and exploring new techniques and expressions in glass.
 In 1985, after the Venini family’s departure from the company, she co-founded EOS – Design nel Vetro (1986-1992) with her family, serving first as designer, then as artistic director (1989-1993).
 At EOS, she introduced designs distinct from Venini’s style and collaborated with international brands like Rosenthal, Steuben Glass Works, and Arcade.